Canada orders rail restrictions to reduce wildfire risk - Up News Info

 The order “will put in place interim measures while the department works with railway companies to incorporate these fire risk reduction measures on a permanent basis,” the ministry said.

-The Lytton blaze erupted after the town broke Canada’s more than 80-year-old heat record with a 49.6-degree Celsius (121.3-degree Fahrenheit) temperature.
-There are now 297 wildfires burning in British Columbia, an increase of 97 in two days, according to official data.
+The Lytton blaze erupted after the town broke Canada’s more than 80-year-old heat record with a 49.6-degree C (121.3 F) temperature.
+There are 297 wildfires burning in British Columbia, an increase of 97 in two days, according to official data.

-In areas of the province facing extreme fire risk, CN and CP must ensure at least 10 fire detection patrols, remove combustible materials from the tracks, and ask conductors to report fires they spot, among other measures.
+In areas of the West Coast province facing extreme fire risk, CN and CP must ensure at least 10 fire detection patrols, remove combustible materials from the tracks and ask conductors to report fires they spot.

 Nationally, trains will have to run at reduced speeds when there is extreme fire risk and when the outdoor temperature is high.
 CN and CP will also be required to come up with a fire risk mitigation plan and consult with indigenous communities about fire hazards.

-Already the recent spate of fires had disrupted shipments of goods in and out of the port of Vancouver.
+The recent spate of fires had already disrupted shipments of goods in and out of the port of Vancouver.

-CN and CP did not immediately respond to requests for comment.
-(Reporting by Steve Scherer Editing by David Goodman and Peter Graff)
+(Reporting by Steve Scherer; Additional reporting by Anirudh Saligrama in Bengaluru; Editing by Lisa Shumaker and Peter Cooney)